kymckay/sqwhiff/README.md

   - Identifiers that begin with an underscore are so-called "local variables" and limited to the scope of the script instance (thus can only be used after being initalised in script).
   - Identifiers that begin with a letter are so-called "global variables" and are shared across all running scripts (thus can be used without being initalised in script).
 - Many identifiers are reserved as keywords of SQF.
 Being an unusual language, SQF has many keywords, for an up-to-date list see [the wiki](https://community.bistudio.com/wiki/Category:Scripting_Commands).
+  - Rather than identify each keyword as a different token I only differentiate nullary keywords from the unary/binary keywords to resolve the grammar ambiguity that otherwise arises when parsing three keywords in a row.
+This means any incorrect keyword usage will be found via semantic analysis after parsing rather than syntactic analysis during parsing.
+  - Some specific keywords are identified with unique tokens to adhere to their unique SQF precedence rules (outlined futher below).
+  - The most unique of these keyword is `private` which can act as a regular unary operator, but also as a modifier that appears before an assignment statement.

 ### Literals and Displays